Jason Spezza: Ottawa Senators (2002–2014)

 Following Spezza's fourth OHL season in 2001–02, he was assigned to the Senators' AHL affiliate the Grand Rapids Griffins for the 2002 Calder Cup playoffs, where he made his professional debut, playing in three playoff games and scoring one goal.
 He made his NHL debut the next season in 2002–03 with Ottawa, playing in 33 games and recording 21 points, and scored his first NHL goal on October 29, 2002, in a 2–1 loss against the Philadelphia Flyers.
 However, he played the majority of the season in the AHL with Ottawa's new affiliate, the Binghamton Senators, and was called-up regularly to replace injured Ottawa players.
 He also competed in three Stanley Cup playoff games with Ottawa during his rookie season, helping the team in its 2003 playoff run to the Eastern Conference Finals.
 In his playoff debut on May 21, 2003, Spezza assisted on the game-winning goal in Game 3.
-The Senators came within one game of the Finals, losing to the eventual Stanley Cup champion New Jersey Devils.
+The Senators came within one game of the Stanley Cup Finals, losing to the eventual Stanley Cup champion New Jersey Devils.

 Spezza played his first full NHL season with the Senators in 2003–04 and scored 22 goals and 55 points in 78 games.
 However, due to the subsequent NHL lockout, Spezza returned to the AHL in 2004–05.
 Scoring 117 points with Binghamton, he outscored Michael Cammalleri of the Manchester Monarchs by eight points to capture the John B. Sollenberger Trophy as the league's leading scorer.
 Spezza was also awarded the Les Cunningham Award as league MVP.

 With NHL play set to resume in 2005–06, Spezza returned to Ottawa.
 Having traded centres Radek Bonk and Todd White during the off-season, the Senators started Spezza on the first line between Dany Heatley and rookie Brandon Bochenski, who was Spezza's linemate in Binghamton.
 Captain Daniel Alfredsson quickly replaced Bochenski on the top line (Bochenski was soon thereafter traded) and the new trio become nicknamed the "CASH" line and "Pizza" line.
 Wingers Alfredsson and Heatley both finished tied for fourth in league scoring with 103 points, while Spezza tallied 90 points despite an injury-shortened 68-game season.
 His 71 assists established a team single-season record and was second in the league behind Joe Thornton of the San Jose Sharks (96 assists).
-In the 2006 playoffs, the Senators defeated the Tampa Bay Lightning in the first round, but fell to the Buffalo Sabres in five games.
-Spezza added 14 points in 10 playoff games.
+In the 2006 playoffs, the Senators defeated the defending Stanley Cup champion and eighth-seeded Tampa Bay Lightning in the first round in five games, but fell to the fourth-seeded Buffalo Sabres in five games.
+Spezza added 14 points in all 10 playoff games.